An ounce of prevention is worth a pound of cure.

 - The patient’s initial treatment response is wildly inconsistent with the treatment provided, your past experience, and your expectations for the patient’s response to treatment.

 - Limit personal disclosures.
 While it is important to be warm and collegial and to build a therapeutic relationship with your patients, you also need to be cognizant of the limits of what you are comfortable to disclose.
-Ask yourself what you want your patients to know about you, and carefully consider how what you share could be repeated or reinterpreted in the future.
+Ask yourself what you want your patients to know about you and carefully consider how what you share could be repeated or reinterpreted in the future.

 - Monitor your patient interactions, your tone, and choice of words.
 This goes hand in hand with limiting personal disclosures.
-Remember that the Code of Ethical Conduct requires us to conduct ourselves in a manner that maintains the public’s confidence in the integrity and dignity of the profession.
+The Code of Ethical Conduct requires us to conduct ourselves in a manner that maintains the public’s confidence in the integrity and dignity of the profession.
 Though it can be difficult at times to hit the right balance between being friendly and appearing professional, being overly familiar in your interactions with patients can erode the perception of professionalism required of us by colleagues and expected by our patients.

 - Monitor your assumptions about patient consent.
 Make sure you have consent and don’t assume that because the patient showed up, they agree with the plan.
-Document how you provided information to support informed consent and how you determined that the patient understood that information, as well as the consent itself.
+Document how you provided information to support informed consent and how you determined that the patient understood that information, as well as documenting the consent itself.

 - Be consistent.
 There’s that old expression: “you teach people how to treat you.”
 If a particular behaviour bothers you, you need to speak up right away and let the patient know that it is not appropriate.
 If you don’t, you are part of the issue.